113ll3/Ibmclouddocscli/plugins/containers/index.md

    <dd>When the container group is created and the automatic recovery is enabled, IBM Containers check the health of each instance with an HTTP request to the port that is assigned.<br>
    If no response is received from a container instance in 2 subsequent 90 second intervals, the instance is removed and replaced with a new instance.
 No action is taken if the container is responsive.
 This process is repeated continuously.
 During a 30 minute window, if the total number of different containers that are members of the group equals or exceeds 3 times the maximum observed size of the group, the automatic recovery is disabled permanently for the container group.
 To enable automatic recovery again, you must re-create the container group.</dd>
   <dt>--anti (optional)</dt>
   <dd> Use anti-affinity to make your container group more highly available.
 The --anti option forces every container instance in your group to be placed on a separate physical compute node, which reduces the chances of all containers in a group crashing due to a hardware failure.
-You might not be able to use this option with larger group sizes because each Bluemix region and organization has a limited set of compute nodes available for deployment.
+You might not be able to use this option with larger group sizes because each {{site.data.keyword.Bluemix_notm}}  region and organization has a limited set of compute nodes available for deployment.
 If your deployment does not succeed, either reduce the number of container instances in the group or remove the --anti option. </dd>
    <dt><i>CMD</i> (optional)</dt>
    <dd>The command and arguments that are passed to the container group to execute.
 This command must be a long-running command.
 Do not use a short-lived command that does not run for very long, for example, <i>/bin/date</i>, because the short-lived command might cause the container to crash.  <br> <strong>Notes:</strong> <ul>
    <li>The command and its arguments must come at the end of the <i>bluemix ic run</i> command line.</li>